ClintH/ixfx-demos-light/remote-machine.md

 # Codesandbox

 1. Sign up or sign in to [CodeSandbox](https://codesandbox.io/)
-2. [Fork the repository](https://githubbox.com/clinth/ixfx-demos-light), making sure you have your own copy.
+2. [Open the repository](https://githubbox.com/clinth/ixfx-demos-light), and click 'Fork' from the top-right to make a copy.

 You'll get a preview window of your server.
 Use the overlapped boxes icon at the top of the preview to open it in a new window.
 Close the mini preview.

 ## Websockets

 By default, the server that starts does not include websockets.
 Below the code editor, you should see a terminal and 'Start'.
-Hover over it and click the 'X' to stop that task.
-From the > button, select 'ws'.
+Click in it, and press CTRL+C to stop it.
+From the > button, select 'New task' and then choose 'ws'.
 This will start the websocket-enabled server.

 Because the connection is encrypted, in your sketch you'll have to change the websocket URL from `ws://` to `wss://`
 Eg: